fedora-riscv/releng/docs/source/sop_two_week_atomic.rst

 Running the script requires two arguments:

-* The Fedora Release number that you are going to release, example: ``-r 26``
+* The Fedora Release number that you are going to release, example: ``-r 28``
-* The Fedora key to sign the checksum metadata files with, example: ``-k fedora-26``
+* The Fedora key to sign the checksum metadata files with, example: ``-k fedora-28``

 At the time of this writing, the `AutoCloud`_ tests are no longer reliable and are effectively abandoned by those responsible.
+We have also stopped relying on autocloud fedmsg for getting image details.
+Instead, we are using `fedfind`_ which gives us image details for all supported architectures.
-As such, on Atomic Host Two-Week Release Day a member of the `Fedora Atomic WG`_ (normally ``dustymabe``) will open a request to RelEng with the release candidate that should be released.
+As such, on Atomic Host Two-Week
+Release Day a member of the `Fedora Atomic WG`_ (normally ``dustymabe``) will open a request to RelEng with the release candidate that should be released.